-Current activities and services performed by the GTL are to: 1) study the material properties of soil and structural backfills for earth-retaining structures and geostructural aspects of pavements; 2) advance the state-of-the-practice of geotechnical instrumentation and remote automated systems; 3) assess the long-term performance of geotechnical assets; and 4) perform load and resistance factor design (LRFD) calibrations.
+Current activities and services performed by the GTL are to: 1) study the material properties of soil and structural backfills for pavement and earth-retaining structures; 2) advance the state-of-the-practice of geotechnical instrumentation and remote automated systems; 3) assess the long-term performance of geotechnical assets; and 4) evaluate and advance testing methods; and 5) perform load and resistance factor design (LRFD) calibrations.

 The indoor facility has equipment to characterize soil and aggregate materials for both research studies and production projects.
-Special equipment includes a 12-inch direct shear device, a 6-inch diameter triaxial unit, and a 20-kip universal testing machine.
-The laboratory also has a variety of fixtures and auxiliary equipment to conduct a variety of specialized tests to include the evaluation of innovative instrumentation for geotechnical applications.
+Special equipment includes two 12-inch direct shear device, a 6-inch diameter triaxial unit, a 6-inch resilient modulus device, and a 20-kip universal testing machine.
+The Laboratory also has a variety of fixtures and auxiliary equipment to conduct a variety of specialized tests to include the evaluation of innovative instrumentation for geotechnical applications.

 Figure 2.
 Strength Testing of Geosynthetics.

 Figure 6.
 Frictional Connection Testing: Top-Down.

 Figure 7.
 Calibration Reaction Assembly.

 Figure 10.
 Constant/Falling Head Permeameter.